 Spray some water (not too much) on mooncakes’ surface.
 We used water spray bottle.
 Then bake in preheated oven at 230oC for 10 minutes.

-Please note that mooncake should be kept for few days before you dig into it.
-It’s to allow the flavours to develop and the oil to seep out of the skins to give a nice sheen.
+Please note that you should’t eat the mooncakes right away.
+Keep it in a covered container for few days before you dig into it.
+It’s to allow the development of flavours and also for the oil to seep out of the skins to give the mooncake a nice glossy finish.

 Now on how to make mooncake biscuit.